Do you get drained trying to find work-life balance? It’s hard. There’s work, promotions, goals, making money on one side of the equation.

 - If work is holding back your personal or spiritual growth, find different work.

-- If work is fucking up your relationships, again, find different work.
+- If work is screw up your relationships, again, find different work.

 Don’t make things harder for yourself.